 After it goes to the bins, Waste To Waves takes the foam to their program partner, Marko Foam.
 At Marko, the foam goes through a densifier that breaks the foam into pieces, melts the foam into a semi-liquid, and then spits out a brick of recycled foam.
 That brick is then sent to their raw materials supplier where it is reprocessed into recycled content foam that they use for blanks.

 Through all of this, Waste To Waves is able to produce surf boards that have been tested by the best shapers and surfers in the industry and deemed on par with anything that’s out there.
-Their process not only allows them to create blanks that have no degradation or loss of strength (I’m not a surfer, but I’m told this is important, I guess they don’t’ want their boards to break easy or something?), but they also reduce the foam’s lifecycle carbon dioxide emissions by 50%, and best of all, the styrofoam never ends up in landfills or on beaches.
+Their process not only allows them to create blanks that have no degradation or loss of strength (I’m not a surfer, but I’m told this is important, I guess people don’t want their boards to break easily or something?), but they also reduce the foam’s lifecycle carbon dioxide emissions by 50%.
+And best of all, the styrofoam never ends up in landfills or on beaches.